victorchall/EveryDream/doc/AUTO_CAPTION.md

 ### --format

-"filename" or "mrwho"
+The default behavior will simply name the file the caption .EXT and, if needed, add _n at the end to avoid collisions, for use with EveryDream trainer or Kane Wallmann's dream booth fork.

-"filename" will simply name the file the caption .EXT and, if needed, add _n at the end to avoid collisions, for use with EveryDream trainer or Kane Wallmann's dream booth fork.
-This is the default behavior if --format is not set.
+ex output: *"a man in a blue suit and a woman in a black dress standing next to each other in front of a table with a potted plant on it.jpg"*

-"mrwho" will add \[number\]@ as a prefix for use with MrWho's captioning system (ex.
-JoePenna dream both fork) which uses that naming standard to avoid file name collisions.
+"mrwho" or "joepenna" will add \[number\]@ as a prefix for use with MrWho's captioning system (on JoePenna dream both fork) which uses that naming standard to avoid file name collisions.

     python scripts/auto_caption.py --format "mrwho"

 ## Tweaks

 You may find the following setting useful to deal with issues with bad auto-captioning.
-Start with defaults, and if you have issues with captions that seem inaccurate or reptitious, try some of the following settings.
+Start with defaults, and if you have issues with captions that seem inaccurate or reptitious try some of the following settings.

 ### --nucleus

 Uses an alternative "nucleus" algorithm instead of the default "beam 16" algorithm.
 Nucleus produces relatively short captions but reliably absent of repeated words and phrases, comparable to using beam 16 which can be adjusted further but may need more tweaking.
-0.3 to 3 seem to produce sensible prompts.
+0.3 to 3 seem to produce sensible prompts, though 0.01 and 2000 will still work fairly well.

     python scripts/auto_caption.py --nucleus